AlexEe/Go-Interview-Challenge/README.md

 - Basic Go concepts: structs, interfaces, unit tests, error checking and mocking.
 - Go naming conventions: encapsulation, CamelCase.
 - Writing unit tests for existing functions.
-- Creating a mock store for testing.
-- SQL.
+- Using interfaces to mock out a database call.
 - Refactoring non-idiomatic code.
+- Optional: SQL.

 ## What are we sending to interviewees and when?
-We are sending them the instructions.go, store.go files at the start of the interview.
+We are sending them the instruction.go, instruction_test.go, main.go, store.go files at the start of the interview.

 ## Interview progression and possible questions
 Generally, be kind and helpful.
 Pay attention to how they deal with being stuck: Are they able to ask specific questions?
-- First explain general scenario: Trader suggestion for instruction (with params asset name, start, end, power) needs to be validated.
+- First explain general scenario by showing the main.go file: Trader input for potential instruction (with params asset name, start, end, power) needs to be validated.
-- Start with `instructions.go` file:
+- Go to `instructions.go` file:
 - Have them explain code back to you and ask if they have questions.
+- Ask them to create a new Instruction instance in the `CreateAndValidateInstruction()` function.
-- Ask them to write the `Start_before_end()` check.
+- Ask them to add the `Start_before_end()` check to the `CreateAndValidateInstruction()` function.
 - Ask them to write a unit test for the `Start_before_end()` check.
 - Ask them how this function could be made into more idiomatic Go code.
 (CamelCase)
 - If they don't suggest it themselves, ask them to re-write the function to be a method on `Instruction`.